ztlevi/dotty/README.md

   - Change LS_COLORS in `~/.dotty/shell/alacritty/vivid.zsh`.
   - Change the theme_file [here](https://github.com/ztlevi/dotty/blob/master/shell/alacritty/_init#L53).
   - Change tmux theme option [here](https://github.com/ztlevi/dotty/blob/master/shell/tmux/tmux.conf#L40) to `dark`.
+- How do I sync between different machines?
+  - Unfortunately, there is no such easy way.
+For me, I put down install/uninstall scripts in `dotty/legacy_sync_script.zsh` and every time I run [update_my_repos](https://github.com/ztlevi/dotty/blob/master/shell/zsh/utils.zsh#L132) aliased as `uu`, it will run the `legacy_sync_script.zsh`.
+NixOS has such ability to resolve what have changed in your configuration and able to install and uninstall software and make sure they are consistent across machines.
+If you're interested, you can try my [nix-dotfiles](https://github.com/ztlevi/nix-dotfiles).

 ## Relevant projects